 By Professor Nader Francis

-Considering the challenges to travel abroad amid the pandemic, it was essential to make all efforts to facilitate the advanced training in the UK.
-Traditionally, surgeons seeking robotic training, travel to Europe, but since this option was not feasible given the quarantine restrictions, I am pleased that we are now able to offer such training opportunities here in London.
-This has been only possible of course with our partnership with Industry leaders to be able to offer robotic, endoscopic and laparoscopic courses using human cadaver and other models across all specialities.
+Another factor was behind us keeping open during the lockdown was to offer advanced training to our surgeons who would have normally had to travel to Europe to seek learning.
+Since this option was not feasible during the lockdown, I am pleased that we are now able to offer such training opportunities for advanced laparoscopic, endoscopic and robotic surgery, here in the UK and in London.
+This has been only possible with our partnership with Industry such as Intuitive, Creo and Medtronic to be able to offer robotic, endoscopic and laparoscopic courses using human cadaver and other models across all specialities.

 We, at The Griffin Institute, are determined that the valuable work of our staff, and in partnership with other organisations and industries, will continue at this time, in order to care for our surgeons and healthcare professionals, for the benefit of our patients.